yukaitung/lgdxrobot-cloud/README.md

 If successful, the robot will appear as online in the frontend.

+## Notes About Docker

+To pull the image from Docker Hub, you can either use the latest tag or specify a particular version number, such as 1.0.0.
+Please refer to the [releases](https://gitlab.com/yukaitung/lgdxrobot2-cloud/-/releases) page for the version history.
+All images support both amd64 and arm64 architectures.

 ## License

 This project is licensed under the MIT Licence.